beameio/beame-windows-installer/README.md

     Configures gatekeeper option to encrypt user data.
 Can be `true` or `false`.
 Default is `true`

-* AllowDirectSignin

-    Configures gatekeeper option to allow direct login from the mobile phone (no need for a browser).
-Can be `true` or `false`.
-Default is `true`

 * PublicRegistration

     Configures gatekeeper option to allow public user registration.
 Can be `true` or `false`.
 Default is `false`